Unifying Distributionally Robust Optimization via Optimal Transport Theory: Problem Setup

-In this paper, we consider a general data-driven decision-making problem under uncertainty.
-Each possible decision leads to an uncertain loss characterized by a measurable loss function $\ell : \mc Z \to \overline \R$ (taking values on the extended real line).
-We assume that the probability distribution governing the random vector $Z \in {\mc Z}$, which captures all relevant risk factors, is $\mu_0$.
-The set of all feasible loss functions is denoted by $\mathcal{L}$.
-The risk associated with a decision $\ell \in \mathcal{L}$ is defined as the expected loss under $\mu_0$, that is, $\mathbb{E}_{\mu_0}[\ell(Z)]$.
-The optimal risk is defined as the risk associated with the least risky admissible loss function, that is,
+We study data-driven decision problems under uncertainty.
+Each possible decision results in an uncertain loss $\ell(Z)$ characterized by a (decision-dependent) upper-semicontinuous loss function $\ell : \mc Z \to \overline \R$ and a (decision-{\em in}depen\-dent) vector $Z \in \mc Z$ of risk factors.
+Thus, we identify different loss functions~$\ell$ with different decisions.
+This abstract viewpoint obviates the need to introduce specific symbols for decisions and thus avoids clutter.
+The set of all feasible loss functions is denoted by $\mc L$.
+The risk associated with a decision $\ell \in \mc L$ is then defined as the expected loss $\mathbb{E}_{\mu_0}[\ell(Z)]$, where~$\mu_0$ denotes the probability distribution of~$Z$.
+In addition, the {\em optimal} risk is defined as the risk of the least risky admissible decision and thus equals

-In many real decision-making scenarios, the true underlying distribution $\mu_0$ that generates the data is often unknown.
-Instead, we only have access to a finite set of training examples sampled from $\mu_0$.
-To address this challenge, a common approach is to employ a sample average approximation.
-However, it is well-known that this method is susceptible to the so-called ``optimizer's curse'', which introduces an optimistic bias when evaluating the solution performance.
-In other words, while the solution obtained may yield favorable results in the training dataset, it often exhibits poor performance when applied to unseen test datasets.
+In practice, the distribution~$\mu_0$ is often unknown, in which case it is impossible to evaluate the risk of any non-trivial decision exactly.
+Nevertheless, the decision-maker often has access to a finite number of training samples drawn from~$\mu_0$.
+In this case it is expedient to approximate the unknown true distribution~$\mu_0$ with the empirical distribution~$\hat\mu$, that is, the discrete uniform distribution on the training samples, and to approximate the true risk under~$\mu_0$ with the empirical risk under~$\hat\mu$.
+However, it is well-known that this sample average approximation can fall prey to the {\em optimizer's curse} or the {\em optimization bias}~\citep{shapiro2003monte}.
+This means that the risk of the optimal decision is optimistically biased.
+In other words, the optimal decision displays a higher risk on unseen test data than on the training data, which was used for its construction.

-To address this challenge, there is fast-growing research in exploring DRO in decision-making under uncertainty.
-Unlike sample average approximation which minimizes the average loss on the empirical distribution, DRO takes a distinct perspective by considering the worst-case scenario.
-Specifically, DRO aims to find a solution by minimizing the worst-case risk over an ambiguity set, which is designed to contain the true distribution $\mu_0$ with high confidence.
+Nowadays there is burgeoning research on DRO that aims to mitigate the optimizer's curse.
+Unlike the sample average approximation, which places full trust in the empirical distribution~$\hat \mu$ and thus minimizes the empirical risk, DRO acknowledges that the unknown data-generating distribution is likely to differ from~$\hat\mu$ and thus adopts a worst-case perspective.
+Specifically, DRO seeks a decision that minimizing the worst-case risk, where the worst case is taken over all distributions in a prescribed ambiguity set~$\mc B$.
+The ambiguity set is usually constructed from the training data and is supposed to encompass the unknown true distribution $\mu_0$ with high confidence.